jannone/textadv/README.md

 Text Adventures generator from Markdown files.

-> Note: this is prototype app without any unit tests.
+> Note: this is prototype app without proper unit tests.
 > Use it at your own risk!

 ```